-Occupational Field Expansion Course (OFEC) (5 Credit Hours)
+Occupational Field Expansion Course (OFEC) (5 credit hours)

-Specialized military occupational specialty (MOS) or occupational field training known as OFEC makes EWS unique in the Officer PME continuum.
+Specialized military occupational specialty (MOS) or occupational field training known as OFEC make EWS unique in the Officer PME continuum.
 As a career-level school, EWS is tasked with educating and training the students at the tactical level.
-Unlike the schools an officer attends later in the Officer PME continuum, MOS training is included as part of the EWS

-Curriculum.
-The OPEC reinforces the education delivered during the remainder of the curriculum and is intended to enhance the students' ability to blend the military aii (education) with the military science (training) to increase their proficiency as MAGTF Officers.
+Unlike the schools an officer attends later in the Officer PME continuum, MOS training is included as part of the EWS Curriculum.
+This course reinforces the education delivered during the remainder of the curriculum and is intended to enhance the students' ability to blend the military art (education) with the military science (training) to increase their proficiency as MAGTF Officers.

-The OFEC is divided into a one week fall session and three spring session.
+The EWS students and faculty are assigned to an OFEC subcourse based on their military occupational specialty.
+This group will last the entirety of the academic year but may interact with other OFECs when there is mutually beneficial training.
+The conduct of the OFEC is divided into a one week fall session and a three week spring session.
 The fall OFEC period is one week in length and focuses on refreshing and expanding the students' knowledge within their individual MOS.
-This training period is vital as many of the students come to EWS from a non-operational tour and their MOS· skills may have atrophied.
-The Fall OFEC prepares students to think critically about how their MOS can contribute to the MAGTF and prepares them to get the maximum benefit from the next section of the EWS curriculum, MAGTF Operations Ashore.
-The spring OFEC is three weeks in length and concentrates on further developing the students' MOS proficiency as they prepare to re-enter the Operating Forces.
+This training period is vital as many of the students come to EWS from a non-operational tour and their MOS skills may have atrophied.
+The Fall OFEC prepares students to think critically about how their MOS contributes to the MAGTF and to act as functional and element planners in later curricular exercises.
+The spring OFEC is three weeks in length and is intended to further develop the students' MOS proficiency as they prepare to re-enter the Fleet Marine Force and joint force and assume greater responsibilities, especially those headed to company and battery command.

-Each group of MOSs follows a different OFEC subcourse curriculum tailored for that group.
-Various group travel to military bases across the country to attend existing courses offered by other Marine Corps or other service schools or to take advantage of training facilities available to support field or simulation training.
-In each case the students spend an average of at least 30 hours per week engaged in classroom instruction, participating in discussions, or engaged in some for or practical application or planning exercise.
-An average of 60 hours of classroom instruction/discussion and 60 hours of some form of practical application/planning exercise has been used to determine a fair average for dete1mining credit hours.
+Each group of MOSs follows a different OFEC curriculum tailored for that group.
+Various groups travel to military bases across the country to attend existing courses offered by other Marine Corps or other service schools or to take advantage of training facilities available to support field or simulation training.
+In each case the students spend an average of at least 30 hours per week engaged in classroom instruction, participating in discussions, or engaged in some form of practical application or planning exercise.
+An average of 60 hours of classroom instruction/discussion and 60 hours of some form of practical application/planning exercise determines a fair average for determining credit hours.